GWWI Water Lab Analyst Practice Exam

 1 / 20

-What does the process of disinfection accomplish in water treatment?
+What is the process of sedimentation in water treatment?

 Next Question